qgis/QGIS-Documentation/docs/user_manual/print_composer/composer_items/composer_items_options.rst

 * The :guilabel:`Position and size` group lets you define the size and position of the frame which contains the item (see :ref:`position_size` for more information).
 * The :guilabel:`Rotation` sets the rotation of the element (in degrees).
+  You can also rotate the item interactively using its rotation handle.
+  See :ref:`rotate_items` for more details.
 * The |checkbox| :guilabel:`Frame` shows or hides the frame around the item.
   Use the :guilabel:`Color`, :guilabel:`Thickness` and :guilabel:`Join style` widgets
   to adjust those properties.